 - vi.
 The Preferred Strategy has been subject to an Integrated Sustainability Appraisal (ISA) incorporating Strategic Environmental Assessment (SEA), Well-being of Future Generations Assessment (WBFGA), Health Impact Assessment (HIA), Equality Impact Assessment (EqIA) and Welsh Language Impact Assessment (WLIA).
 The ISA assesses the extent to which the emerging proposals and policies will help to achieve the wider environmental, economic, social and cultural objectives of the RLDP.
 The Preferred Strategy has also been subject to a Habitats Regulations Assessment. - vii.
-The RLDP will also be accompanied by an Infrastructure Plan, an updated Local Transport Plan and an Economic Development Strategy.
+The RLDP will also be accompanied by an Infrastructure Plan, an updated Local Transport Plan and an Economy, Employment and Skills Strategy.

 - viii.
-The Preferred Strategy: - a.
-Makes provision for approximately 5,400 5,940 homes over the Plan period 2018-2033 (Strategic Policy S1).
-This includes approximately 1,580 1,850 affordable homes (Strategic Policy S6).
-As there are currently approximately 3,740 homes in the housing landbank, land will be allocated for approximately 1,660 2,200 new homes, including 830 1,100 new affordable homes. - b.
+The Preferred Strategy: - Makes provision for approximately 5,400 5,940 6,210 homes over the Plan period 2018-20332 (Strategic Policy S1).
+This includes approximately 1,580 1,850 1,910 affordable homes (Strategic Policy S6).
+As there are currently approximately 3,740 4,085 homes in the housing landbank3, land will be allocated for approximately 1,660 2,200 2,125 new homes, including 830 1,100 1,065 new affordable homes. - b.
 Sets out the planning policy framework to enable the provision of approximately 6,240 additional jobs by allocating sufficient employment land and by including policies to facilitate economic growth (Strategic Policy S12).
-The RLDP will be supported by an Economic Development Strategy. - c.
-Focuses growth in the County's most sustainable settlements of Abergavenny, Chepstow and Caldicot (including Severnside) (Strategic Policy S2).
-Due to the lack of an identified strategic solution to the treatment of phosphates at the Monmouth Wastewater Treatment Works (WwTW) within
+The RLDP will be supported by an Economy, Employment and Skills Strategy. - c.
+Focuses growth in the County's most sustainable settlements of Abergavenny, Chepstow, Monmouth and Caldicot (including Severnside) (Strategic Policy S2).
+Preferred strategic sites are identified to expand the